apache/oozie/docs/src/site/markdown/AG_Install.md

     - To include / exclude TLS protocols, set `oozie.https.include.protocols` / `oozie.https.exclude.protocols`.
     **Note:** Exclude is always preferred over include (i.e. if you both include and exclude an entity, it will be excluded).

+    **Note:** When SSL is enabled, HTTP Strict-Transport_security (HSTS) is also enabled.
+The default value for max-age is 31536000 (one year).
+This can be changed by setting `oozie.hsts.max.age.seconds` property.
+    Setting it to `0` or `negative value`, will disable HSTS.

 3. Start the Oozie server

     **Note:** If using Oozie HA, make sure that each Oozie server has a copy of the .keystore file.